scottyeager/info_foundation/src/decentralization/decentralization_status.md

   - there are reporting tools making sure that the conversion happens 100% correctly
 - The Foundation & TFTech use a priority management tool to let everyone have input on priorities and manage work well (see circles.threefold.me)

-## new Decentralization features in July 2020
+## new Decentralization features in Summer 2020

-- Not for profit structure with strong governance (ThreeFold Foundation as VZW in Belgium) and BetterToken/TF FZC underneath.
+- Not for profit structure with strong governance (ThreeFold Foundation as VZW in Belgium) and BetterToken/TF FZC report into it.
 - 3 councils see [threefold_councils](threefold_councils.md) is like our human blockchain
   - signing using blockchain techno by ```TFGrid council``` for minting operation (is a control mechanism)
   - signing using blockchain techno for TF Foundation decisions required in relation to grid by ```TFGrid Council``` (6/9 votes required)
 - new voting system for our TFT community, which allows everyone to be involved in certain decisions.
   - this voting system will also be used by our councils
-- resell bot for TFTA to TFT on Stellar (and maybe on Liquid/BTCAlpha) runs autonomous using our smart contract for IT layer, multi signed by TFGrid council
+- resell bot for TFTA to TFT on Stellar, Liquid and BTCAlpha runs autonomous using our smart contract for IT layer, multi signed by TFGrid council
 - run the TFTA/TFT conversion bot (TFTA burning & TFT creation) by means of our smart contract for IT layer, multi signed by TFGrid council

 *More info about suggested changes see update doc [tf update july 2020](tf_update_july_2020.md)*